 What is persistent pelvic pain?

-Persistent (chronic) pelvic pain (PPP) is pain in your pelvis or lower abdomen – the area below your belly button and between your hips.
-Persistent pelvic pain is felt most days and lasts for more than six months.
-It affects about 15% to 25% of women.
-It may be even more common in young women.
+Persistent pelvic pain (PPP) is pain in your pelvis, or lower abdomen, that is felt most days and lasts for more than 6 months.

 Sometimes the pain is a symptom of other conditions, but it can also become a condition of its own.